agence-webup/double-rainbow/README.md

 ## Use

-Just add a simple select with supported values for colors
+Just add a simple select with supported values for colors (option text is used for color title)

 ```js
 <select id="picker">